DSA Arrays Hashing TypeScript

 Intuition

-Words with the same character counts will generate the same key, allowing us to group them efficiently.
+Words with the same character counts will generate the same key, allowing us to group them more efficiently.

 Approach

-Initialize: Create an empty hash map (a plain object) called
+Initialize: Create an empty "Hash Map" (a plain object) called

-countarray of size 26 zeros.
-As you iterate through the characters, update the corresponding index based on the letter (a → 0, b → 1, ..., z → 25) using its ASCII code.Create a Key: Convert the
+charCodeAtmethod (Returns the Unicode value of the character at the specified location), update the corresponding index based on the letter (a → 0, b → 1, ..., z → 25) using its ASCII code.
+For example ASCII code for 'a' is 97.Create a Signature: Convert the

 Complexity